divyajeettt/divyajeettt/README.md

 ## About me

 I'm a sophomore at Indraprastha Institute of Information Technology, Delhi, pursuing B.Tech. in Computer Science and Artificial Intelligence.
-I’m interested in Machine Learning, Python, and especially programming that requires Math, and requires me to study Math XD.
+I’m interested in Machine Learning, Python, and especially programming that requires Math, and requires me to study Math!
+I'm slowly diving into Interaction Design as well! \
 I'm a nerd about science and math, and it shows in my projects.
 I’m well-versed in Python and C, and am currently learning C++ and Java.

 *Fun fact: I'm a very social person, and would love to have a chat about tech, music, sci-fi, and/or philosphy.*